 If addressed before the growth cycle ends, the spinal distortion can reshape and potentially disappear.
 If correction is done after puberty, then the spinal distortion will stop and not progress.
 If the centering reflexes are addressed before puberty, then the potential for developing scoliosis is eliminated.

-For additional informational please email us:
+For additional informational please email me:

 Dr. Mitchell Corwin, D.C.: firstname.lastname@example.org